 Send Relief is meeting needs and changing lives during the COVID-19 crisis.

 We’re thankful for the churches and volunteers who are joining us in donating supplies and their time to make a difference in the lives of people across the country.
+On this page you will find downloadable resources for churches to respond to the needs in their communities during the COVID-19 crisis.
+Another critical need is prayer.
+Download our COVID-19 Prayer Guide and join us in praying for people impacted by the pandemic and those who are stepping up to serve.

 Providing Life-saving supplies